rsmp-nordic/rsmp_core/source/applicability/transport_of_data.rst

 Each site needs to support the following:

-* At least three (3) RSMP connections to different supervision systems simultaneously and handle concurrent communication with all of them.

-  For example, a traffic light controller might connect to both a traffic management system and a bus priority system.
-Or it might connect to both a traffic management system and a secondary monitoring system.

 * It must be possible to configure the list of supervisors as part of the RSMP configuration in the site.
 In the configuration, supervisors are identified by their IP addresses.